 While Henry Huntington envisioned a collection of American art as early as 1919, his vision was not realized until 60 years later.
 In 1979 the Virginia Steele Scott Foundation made a major gift to The Huntington in memory of Virginia Steele Scott, art collector, patron, and philanthropist, which included a group of 50 American paintings, funds to construct a gallery to display the collection, and an endowment for its professional management.

-Frederick Fisher’s modern classical wing, the Erburu Gallery, joins the neoclassical Scott Gallery as the home of the American art collections.
+Frederick Fisher’s modern classical wing, the Lois and Robert F. Erburu Gallery, joined the neoclassical Scott Galleries in 2005.
 Together, the galleries sit beautifully in the Huntington landscape, inviting views of the mountains and gardens from the glass loggia and helping to develop a sense of interplay between the works of art inside and the gardens outside.

 The galleries include a space for temporary exhibitions.
 The Susan and Stephen Chandler Wing showcases focused exhibitions from The Huntington’s rich collection of American prints, drawings, and photographs.